cryptimeleon/subzero/README.md

 - Bracket matching
 - Auto-indentation
 - Control font size with `Ctrl+'+'` and `Ctrl+'-'`
-- Use `Ctrl+'l'` to jump to a specific line number
 - Use `Ctrl+'f'` and `Ctrl+'h'` for find and replace
 - Use `Ctrl+'s'` to save the Subzero program code